Gas Bike - A Bicycle With A Gas Powered Helper Motor

 WEAR.
 Over time, your engine will degrade and lose power.
 These engines, if operated properly as described above, will last 200 or more hours.
 When they do wear out, it is usually far cheaper to just replace the engine.
 Engine-only kits are less than $200.
 However, parts are available for typical wear items, like the clutch, spark plug, electric connections and carburetor, which need regular maintenance.

 MY BIKE WON'T RUN.
 Fuel that is over three months old may be a problem.
 Check for a fouled spark plug.
 Replace it if it is crudded up.
 Pull the plug and rotate the engine by hand while grounding the plug on the head.
 The spark should be bright blue.
 Make sure the magneto is clean and well grounded.
 Check the resistance of the CDI (400 Ohms) and the magneto (10 Ohms).
 Check the carburetor for small bits of rust that can clog the idle jet, main jet and float bowl.
 Carburetor contamination is a very common problem.
 Tighten the head bolts to spec.
 Lastly, check for compression.
 If low, replace the cylinder, piston and rings or, engine-only kits are cheap, just replace the engine.

 A Note of Caution From the Manufacturer and Archer's Bikes

 Disclaimer: Operating a motorized bicycle and/or bicycle engine kit carries a risk of serious bodily injury.
-All gas bikes may be dangerous to operate.
+All bikes, powered or not, may be dangerous to operate.
 They are effectively a toy or hobby kit.
 Archer's Bikes does not manufacture or assemble any of these gas bike parts.
 All warranties are from the manufacturer only.
 The rider accepts responsibility for any and all vehicle operation that may lead to personal injury, economic loss, social distress, other losses, costs and damages.
 Archer's Bikes is not responsible for injuries and/or damages resulting from operating this motorized bicycle or bicycle engine kit.
 In other words: you are on your own when operating a gas bike, be careful and always wear a helmet.